Rodgers admits Leicester City missed Ndidi: 'We clearly lack physicality' | Goal.com

 "In the second half, we decided to change it and we really imposed the game.
 We got well into the final third, we just needed that little bit of luck or that final bit of quality to break through.”

-Ndidi suffered his injury during the Foxes’ 2-1 defeat to Rennes in a Europa Conference League on March 17.
+Ndidi suffered the injury during the Foxes’ 2-1 defeat to Rennes in the Europa Conference League on March 17.

 His absence also prevented him from featuring in the 2022 Fifa World Cup qualification play-off against Ghana, as Augustine Eguavoen’s Super Eagles failed to qualify for the global football showpiece in Qatar.